vkbo/novelWriter/docs/source/int_interface.rst

 Comments and Synopsis
 ---------------------

-In addition to these standard markdown features, novelWriter also allows for comments in the text files.
+In addition to these standard markdown features, novelWriter also allows for comments in document.
 The text of the comment is ignored by the word counter and not exported or, optionally, hidden when viewing the document.
 If the first word of a comment is ``Synopsis:`` (with the colon), the comment is treated specially and will show up in the :ref:`a_ui_outline` in a dedicated column.
 The word ``synopsis`` is not case sensitive.
 If it is correctly formatted, the syntax highlighter will indicate this by altering the colour of the word.

 ``% text...``
    A comment.
 The text is not exported by default (this can be overridden), seen in the Viewer, or